 - Pre-college credits, advanced placement credits and CLEP credits, do not change student status as a freshman or first-year college student.

-Students who can demonstrate a compelling need to have a vehicle can petition for a waiver.
+Students who can demonstrate a compelling need to have a vehicle can petition for an exemption.

-Waiver requests must be approved in order to purchase a parking permit and bring the vehicle to campus.
-Your signature on your waiver request verifies your understanding of the Student Code of Conduct as stated in the VCU Student Code of Conduct.
+Exemption requests must be approved in order to purchase a parking permit.
+Your signature on your exemption request verifies your understanding of the Student Code of Conduct.
 Falsified information may result in revoked parking privileges or judicial action.

-Please allow two (2) weeks for the approval process.
-Petitions for approval are not automatic and are generally given only when a student's transportation circumstances cannot be accommodated by local or campus transportation services.
+Please allow at least two (2) weeks for the approval process.
+Requests for approval are not automatic and are generally given only when a student's transportation circumstances cannot be accommodated by local or campus transportation services.